brucemack/brucemack.github.io/ampersand/index.md

 * This process isn't limited to cellular/CGNAT.
 It will work for calls into normal home internet connections as well.

-**NOTE:** Thanks to Allan (WA3WCO) for pointing out this [ASL Enhancement Request](https://github.com/AllStarLink/ASL3/issues/130).
-It seems like there is another
-IAX2 text message "K" (for "keyed") that is potentially related to this.
-Although not implemented fully.
-If nodes could pass forward the keyed status of nodes from which audio is being received - specifically which contributing node was keyed - this could help a lot.
-The problem of converting the node number to more friendly text woudl still need to be solved, but there's likely an ASL HTTP API for that already.

 # Firewall Traversal (IPv6 Only)

 The problem is easier with IPv6 because there is no NAT, but you still